AdenKoperczak/StandUpMaths5x5Words/README.md

 CSV file as the second argument.

 First of all, you will need `zig` to build this.
-I used `zig` 0.11.0. `main_v4` will not work without `zig` 0.11.
+I used `zig` 0.11.0. `main_v4` may not work without `zig` 0.11.0.
 All of the code can be build with a simple `make` call, but this will make unoptimized versions. `make fast` will make a optimized versions.
 I do not know how to use `zig`'s build environment, and it is a bit broken on my computer anyway, so I used `make` instead.